If you’re reading this, you probably already know that QR Codes are a simple and efficient physical-to-digital gateway.

 Step 6: Scroll further down to organizations, enter the GA tracking ID and click Save.

-Step 7: You will now see your QR Code campaign tracking metrics like this:
+Step 7: You will now see your QR Code campaign tracking metrics as shown.

 With Beaconstac’s Google Analytics integration, you can easily analyze your QR Code campaign performance from the dashboard itself.
 Now that you’ve integrated first-party data from QR Codes directly, you can derive useful insights about engagement and end-user demographics.